 Into Miss Roach’s miserable life comes an American officer, Lieutenant Pike, who brings a glimmer of light and spontaneity to the proceedings.
 He takes Miss Roach for drinks at the local pub, evening walks in the park and at one stage even appears to hint at marriage.
 But the spontaneous Lieutenant, who also has a fondness for rather too much whisky, often disappears for several days at a time.
 While Miss Roach is attracted to Pike, she’s unsure as to where she stands with him.

 The situation is further complicated by the arrival of a new lodger at the Rosamund, Vicki Kugelmann, a German woman whom Miss Roach has befriended in the town.
-At first Vicki charms the Rosamund’s residents, Mr. Thwaites included, whom Vicki quickly identifies as the dominant figure of the boarding house.
-In fact, the previously rather chauvinistic Thwaites seem positively smitten by Vicki despite his initial suspicion of having to reside alongside a German woman.
-If anything, Thwaites seems ‘more alert, lively and responsive’ when Vicki is around, and this change in his demeanour is accompanied by an increasingly savage and sarcastic attitude towards Miss Roach, ‘as if he were angrily comparing her to Vicki.’
+At first Vicki charms the Rosamund’s residents, including Mr. Thwaites, whom Vicki quickly identifies as the dominant figure of the house.
+In fact, the previously rather chauvinistic Thwaites seem positively smitten by Vicki despite his initial suspicions at having to live alongside a German woman – if anything, he seems ‘more alert, lively and responsive’ when Vicki is around.
+Interestingly, this change in his demeanour is accompanied by an increasingly savage and sarcastic attitude towards Miss Roach, ‘as if he were angrily comparing her to Vicki.’

-And it’s not only the Rosamund’s residents who fall under Vicki’s spell.
-Miss Roach’s American Lieutenant considers Vicki cute, and the German ends up joining the couple on a raucous night out.
-As far as Lieutenant Pike and Vicki are concerned the evening’s a blast; but Miss Roach is embarrassed by her friends as they cavort around in a drunken manner, and she cannot wait to get home.
+What’s more, it’s not only the Rosamund’s residents who fall under Vicki’s spell.
+Miss Roach’s American Lieutenant also considers Vicki cute, especially when she joins the couple on a raucous night out.
+As far as Lieutenant Pike and Vicki are concerned the evening’s a blast — but Miss Roach is embarrassed by her friends as they cavort around in a drunken manner, to the point where she cannot wait to get home.
 It’s not long before Vicki reveals another side to her personality as she adopts a rather spiteful and disdainful attitude towards Miss Roach:

 ‘No,’ said Vicki, moving towards the door.
 ‘You are not sporty, Miss Prim.’
 She reached the door and opened it, ‘You must learn to be sporty, my friend.
 You are the English Miss.
 No?…Good night.’(pg.
 169)